nicoc12024/react_node_social_app/README.md

 ## Fullstack Social Media App

-This project I built to learn more about React Query and Node Js with Express Js.
-I used JWT token for authentication, MySQL for database and cookies for storing the JWT token.
-It's a social media app where you can create an account, post sharing, follow/unfollow system, customizable user profile page (including profile and cover picture and basic info), like a comment functionalities.
+A social media application built with React and Node.js, featuring JWT authentication, post sharing, following system, customizable user profiles, and more.

 ## Technologies used

-- Backend: Node JS, Express JS, MySQL, JWT for authentication, cookies for session management
+- Backend: Node.js, Express, MySQL, JWT for authentication, cookies for session management
 - Frontend: React, React Query, Context API, Material-UI, Tailwind

 ## Installation

-After cloning the repository you should install the application by typing in the terminal "npm install react-app" and then "npm start".
+After cloning the repository, install the application by typing the following in your terminal:

+- npm install
+- npm start

 Open http://localhost:3000 to view it in your browser.

+Note: Make sure to set up your environment variables in api/.env for the backend to work correctly.
+Check the Environment Variables section below for more details.

+## Environment Variables

+In order for the app to function correctly, the user must set up their own environment variables.
+There should be a .env file containing the following:

+- SECRET_KEY=your_secret_key_here
+- DB_HOST=your_database_host_here
+- DB_USER=your_database_user_here
+- DB_PASSWORD=your_database_password_here
+- DB_DATABASE=your_database_name_here

 ## Quick Overview